-An undergraduate internship will help develop your resume and make you more marketable for employment and entry to graduate level programs.
-Undergraduate internship responsibilities at Counseling And Psychological Services (CAPS) can involve coordinating outreach efforts, providing programming on mental health, well-being, and services offered at CAPS; or assisting in research.
-Undergraduate interns are assigned a supervisor to help the student specifically design their internship based on the student's professional interests.
-Past undergraduate interns have provided psycho-educational programming on dating violence, seasonal affective disorder, substance abuse, and eating disorders; have assisted in providing research on spirituality and men's issues; and have promoted CAPS offerings at campus events.
+An undergraduate internship will help develop your resume and make you more marketable for employment and entry to graduate-level counseling or psychology programs.
+Undergraduate internship responsibilities at CAPS can involve coordinating outreach efforts, providing programming on mental health, well-being, and DEAI efforts; or assisting in research.
+Undergraduate interns are assigned a supervisor to help the student specifically design their internship based on the student's professional interests and campus needs.
+Past undergraduate interns have provided psycho-educational programming on dating violence, seasonal affective disorder, substance abuse, and eating disorders; have assisted in providing research on spirituality and men's issues; have promoted the WellTrack Boost app, Healthy Minds Study, and CAPS.
 CAPS will accept one undergraduate level intern each semester.

-All applications for an internship need to be submitted a semester in advance of the planned internship.
+All applications for an internship need to be submitted a semester in advance.
 Applications submitted early are given priority consideration.
-Positions stay opened until filled.
+Position remains open until filled.

 The application process for the undergraduate internship is the following: